fdxx/markhub/README.md

 ## About
 [MarkHub](https://github.com/fdxx/markhub), A simple blog system built with nodejs.
 It parses the Markdown file into an HTML file and outputs it to the specified directory.
-You need to use nginx etc. to present your website.

 ### [Preview](https://fdxx.github.io/markhub)